 Verify that the Salt master you are using with the SaltStack Config integration contains the Master Plugin.

 - You must be subscribed to the SaltStack Config service.

 Verify that you have the SaltStack Config service administrator role in vRealize Automation.
 See What are the vRealize Automation user roles

 Verify that you have the Cloud Assembly service administrator role in vRealize Automation.
 See Organization and service user roles in vRealize Automation.

 Configure a SaltStack Config integration in vRealize Automation

 After you install SaltStack Config for vRealize Automation, you can configure the integration in Cloud Assembly.

 - In Cloud Assembly, select Add Integration. , and click

 - Enter a name for the integration.

 - (Optional) Provide a description for the integration.

-- Enter the hostname for the SaltStack Config server.
+- Enter a hostname for the SaltStack Config server.

-- Enter the SaltStack Config administrator user name and password used to access the specified host.
+- Enter the SaltStack Config administrator user name and password used to access the specific host.

-- Click Validate to confirm your administrator access to the SaltStack Config integration host.
+- Click Validate to confirm your administrator access to the SaltStack Config service.